thealing/RedBallGame/README.md

-## Custom Ball
+# Red Ball Game

-This is a Red Ball clone game, but instead of limited amount of pre-made levels, here you have a **level editor** so you can **create and publish unlimited number of levels**.
-You can also play levels published by other players.
-You can sign-up with only a username and password, or play as a guest.
+This is an online Red Ball clone game with a level editor.
+Design, play and publish your own levels, or play levels created by other players.
+Sign-up with a username and password, or play as a guest.

 Hosted at: <https://redballgame.netlify.app>

-**How To Play**
+## How to play

 - Keyboard Controls
   - A – go left